syadav214/skSpringBooting/SampleSDK/README.md

-## product-change-history-sdk
+## sample-sdk

-This module takes data of Attributes, Datasheet, ExclusionRules and TenantDefinition, so that in can be posted to lambda function (which insert change history in respective tables)
+This module takes data of ShopDefinition, so that in can be posted to lambda function

 For usage with Spring Boot: